Flash Flood Watch until THU 8:00 AM EDT

 The Flash Flood Watch continues for

-* The remnants of Tropical Storm Fred will push through today into
+* The remnants of Tropical Storm Fred will push through tonight into

 early Thursday morning, with widespread rain and embedded